LyonsLab/StarBLAST/README.md

 # StarBLAST

-StarBlast is a scalable extension of SequenceServer BLAST, making BLAST accessible to educators and researchers running classroom-scale searches concurrently.
+StarBLAST is a scalable extension of SequenceServer BLAST, making BLAST accessible to educators and researchers running classroom-scale searches concurrently.

 StarBLAST utilizes CCTOOLS for faster, distributed computing and CyVerse’s Visual Interactive Computing Environment (VICE).
+For a more in depth explaination and step-by-step tutorials of the whole StarBLAST collection, visit our [documentation page](https://starblast.readthedocs.io/en/latest/).

 #### What is SequenceServer?